Reducing herbivore damage in woodland

 Home » Gamekeeping » Gamekeeping advice » BASC Poaching of Game, Deer, and Fish Booklet

 The unit specifically deals with intelligence and its analysis, and provides direct operational support to police forces and partner agencies committed to tackling wildlife crime.
-As a small unit it has to prioritise its work.
-There is a focus on tackling the six UK Wildlife Crime Priorities.
+As a small unit, it has to prioritise its work.
+There is a focus on tackling the six UK Wildlife Crime Priorities, which include poaching.

-Dealing with poaching offences often leads police officers to develop an interest in tackling wildlife crime.
-These happen regularly all over the country involving the illegal taking of deer, fish, game and hare coursing.
-Poaching blights our communities – in and around towns and cities and in rural areas.
+Poaching offences happen regularly all over the country and involve the illegal taking of deer, fish and game, and hare coursing.
+Poaching blights our communities not only in rural areas but also in towns and cities.

 Illegal activity associated with poaching can distort the community’s views about all who engage in legal shooting and fishing, and it is in our interest to work together to address it.
-To do so, we need to ensure that police wildlife crime officers get to know those involved in legal activities – shooters, fishermen, gamekeepers, shoot managers and stalkers to ensure that together we continue to target those who engage in illegal activity – poaching.
+To do so, we need to ensure that police officers get to know those involved in legal activities – shooters, fishermen, gamekeepers, shoot managers and stalkers – to ensure that together we continue to target those who engage in illegal activity.

 Tell us about: